demaris/oscilite/README.md

 alpha being a field variable, with a range of values from low (current alpha setting)

 In addition you can observe the effects of cycling the alpha, local and global coupling parameters.
-In earlier work on image and pattern recognition using these systems I varied these parameters.
+In earlier work on image and pattern recognition using these systems, these parameters are varied to perform unsupervised clustering, or via semi-supervised learning using a genetic algorithm to search the paramter space.

+The competitive_cml class implements a competitive CML where sites with high state values supress neighbors.

 It is intended that you have a full scipy distribution, but this code relies only on scipy.signal, scipy.stats, and matplotlib for display and user interface controls.